Kacper-Pietkun/Speech-to-face/src/inference/README.md

 - pass `--voice-encoder-path` parameter, which specifies a path to the trained weights of the VoiceEncoder model
 - pass `--face-decoder-path` parameter, which specifies a path to the trained weights of the FaceDecoder model

+Use `inference_speech_to_face_ast.py` script when you want to use Audio Spectrogram Transformer as the VoiceEncoder or use `inference_speech_to_face.py` script when you want to use the VoiceEncoder architecture from the SpeechToFace paper.

 ## Face to Face

 In this pipeline two models are used: